Wayne College

-Wayne College is a satellite campus of the University of Akron in Orrville, Ohio.
+Wayne College is a satellite campus of the University of Akron in Orrville, Ohio, United States.
 It offers the first two years of general bachelor's degree coursework for students who plan to complete their degrees at the Akron campus or other colleges and universities.
 The college also offers two bachelor's programs including organizational supervision and social work.
 An MBA is also available at the campus through The University of Akron College of Business Administration.

 History and mission

 Founded in 1972, Wayne College is the only regional branch of the University of Akron and is authorized by the State of Ohio through the Ohio State Board of Regents to offer general education, including associate's degrees and baccalaureate-oriented preparation and degrees; technical education programs; Post Secondary Enrollment Options for high school juniors and seniors; and continuing education experiences for those who live in the College's service area of Wayne, Medina and Holmes counties.